-ADMISSIONS 2025-26 POLICY
+ADMISSIONS 2026-27 POLICY

 Document Detail

 Policy Reference: Mosaic Schools Learning Trust

 Category: Admissions

 Authorised By: The Board of Trustees

 Status: Determined

-Date Approved/Ratified by the Board of Trustees: 22 February 2024
+Date Approved: 5 February 2025

-Issue Date: February 2024
+Issue Date: February 2025

-Review Date: February 2025
+Review Date: February 2026

 1 Introduction

 - 1.1 Wickham Common Primary School (School) is located in West Wickham, within the London Borough of Bromley.
 It is part of Mosaic Schools Learning Trust (Trust), a multi academy trust. - 1.2 Admission to all state funded schools is governed by the School Admissions Code 2021 (Code).
 Under the Code, the Trust is the 'Admission Authority' for the school, and has a legal duty to formally determine the 'admission arrangements' for each year's intake in accordance with the requirements of the Code. - 1.3 The Trust Board determines the admission arrangements each year annually at a meeting of the Board of Trustees. - 1.4 This policy and all other admission related documents referred to herein and used during the admission process, together form the school's admission arrangements.
 Any proposed changes to the admission arrangements are subject to statutory consultation before they can be determined.
 Determined admission arrangements can only be varied in specific circumstances, and usually only with Secretary of State consent.